CopterExpress/clover/docs/en/copterhack2022.md

 Develop your product in partnership with COEX.

-## Номинация "Свой проект"

-На конкурс принимаются  проекты с открытым исходным кодом и совместимые с платформой квадрокоптера «Клевер». Тему проекта команды выбирают самостоятельно.
+## Nomination "Own project"

+Open source projects that are compatible with the Clover quadrocopter platform are accepted for the competition.
+The team chooses the project topic independently.

 The prize fund from the COEX company for the further development of projects:
   1st place - $3000
   2nd place - $2000
   3rd place - $1000
   4th place - $500
   5th place - $500

-Партнеры конкурса могут поощрить команды по дополнительным критериям, выявленным в результате оценки проектов в ходе финала.

-## Номинация "Кейс компании"

-Список кейсов:
-1. Модификация прошивки PX4 версии v1.12.0 под Клевер.

-Призовой фонд от компании COEX для дальнейшего развития проектов:
+The competition partners can reward the teams according to additional criteria identified due to the evaluation of projects during the final round.

+## Nomination "Company case"

+List of cases:
+1. Modification of the PX4 firmware version v1.
+12. 0 for Clover.

+Prize fund from COEX for further development of the project:
 1st place – $2500

+2. Development of the PX4 v flight controller board based on COEX Pix with 55*40 mm and installing Raspberry Pi Compute mode 4.

+Prize fund from COEX for further development of the project:
+First place - $2500

 ## CopterHack 2022 stages

-Конкурс проводится в онлайн формате, в течение конкурса команды будут писать ежемесячные апдейты и получать обратную связь от жюри. Для участия в заключительном этапе необходимо подготовить финальное видео и презентацию о результатах проекта.
+The competition is held in an online format.
+During the competition, teams will write monthly updates and receive feedback from the jury.
+To participate in the final stage, you need to prepare a final video and a presentation about the project's results.

 1. Qualifying round.
 Collection of applications (June 1 — October 31, 2021).
 2. Project development.
 Project mentorship (June 1, 2021 — February 28, 2022).
 3. Подготовка финального видео (March 1 — 31, 2022).
 4. Final round.
 Project presentation (April 9–10, 2022).

-## Условия и Сriteria for evaluating the final result
+## Conditions and criteria for evaluating the final result

-Условия, предъявляемые к проектам:
+Conditions for projects:
   * open-source;
   * compatible with the Clover platform.

-Критерии оценивания жюри на финале:
-1. Text description: the project article consists of a full-text description, the code (+understandable comments), flowcharts, electrical schemes, drawings, and other graphic information.
+Criteria for judging the jury at the final:
+1. Readiness and article: the degree of readiness of the project and its accessible and understandable description in the article on GitBook; attached code with comments, diagrams, drawings.
+According to the article, you can repeat the project and get the result.
-2. Level and scope of work done: the complexity, scope, and novelty of the work done by the team within and for the CopterHack.
+2. Amount of work done: the amount of work done by the team within CopterHack and for CopterHack, its complexity, and technical level.
-3. Аpplicability and demand: the possibility of using and apply for the COEX and PX4 platform, demand, scalability, the ability to recreate.
+3. Usefulness for Clover: the relevance of the Clover and PX4 platform application in practice, the potential level of demand for development from other Clover users.
-4. Presentation at the final round: quality, entertainment, and interest of the final presentation, completeness of the project coverage, demonstration, answers to questions.
+4. Presentation at the final round: quality, entertainment, and interest of the final presentation; completeness of the project coverage; demonstration; answers to questions.

 ## Jury